The Notre Dame Cathedral in Cap-Haïtien

 American Airlines fly direct from Miami to Cap-Haitian, with fares starting at US $127 and a flight time of less than two hours.

-From Port-au-Prince, Haiti’s capital city, Sunrise Airways will you to CAP in 45 minutes for less than US $100, but it’s more fun, and you’ll see more of Haiti, if you jump on a cross-country bus or rent a car.
+From Port-au-Prince, Haiti’s capital city, Sunrise Airways will take you to CAP in 45 minutes for less than US $100, but it’s more fun, and you’ll see more of Haiti, if you jump on a cross-country bus or rent a car.
 On wheels, the journey from PAP to CAP will take four hours or more, depending on your route.
 Will you drive inland via Lake Peligre and Bassin Zim, or along the Caribbean coastline via Montrouis and Gonaives?

 Coming from the Dominican Republic?
 Caribe Tours, the most popular bus company in Dominican Republic, runs daily from Santiago to Cap-Haïtien.
 The journey takes roughly five hours: two and a half hours from Santiago to Dajabon, on the Dominican border, then another hour from Haitian border town Ouathamije to Cap-Haïtien.
 Return tickets cost US $25 per person, plus an extra US $25 border-crossing fee.